| | |

 Other things you can use this DIY leather cleaner for:

-More All Natural Cleaning:
+More All Natural Cleaning Tips:

 If you liked this recipe, I think you’ll really enjoy these other natural cleaning tutorials on the blog!